 I think the new Edge browser is pretty great and a fine release from Microsoft.
 That’s saying something considering I haven’t considered using a Microsoft browser since the early 2000s.
 Edge can work with Chrome extensions, there is a focus on privacy, accessibility, and performance.

 It’s definitely worth switching to if you’re still running Google Chrome.
 As someone that hops between Brave and Firefox myself, the urge to switch over is rather strong.
-I might wait and see how updates go and if Microsoft keeps it up, they might have a new Edge user in the future too.
+I might wait and see how updates go and if Microsoft keeps it up, I’ll probably switch over.

 The new Edge browser is available for most platforms out there, not just Windows.
 It’ll work on Windows 7, 8, 10, macOS, and there are mobile versions for iOS and Android.